EFDC+ Explorer

 Temporal Analysis

-EE’s temporal analysis tools enable you to visualize the behavior of a model variable and compare it to observed data set over time.
-Time series plots, animations, and residual plots help you determine how concentrations change over time and how they align with your calibration targets.
+EE’s temporal analysis tools enable you to visualize model variables and compare them against observed datasets over time.
+Through time series plots, animations, and residual fields, you can track how concentrations evolve and assess alignment with calibration targets.

 Time series plot for observed temperature data (red) and model output (blue) for the Little Bow River.